-Although the Buddhist scripture was originally written in ancient Pali, Sanskrit, and Prakrit, the Buddha didn’t speak any of these.
+Although the Buddhist scripture was originally written in ancient Pali and Sanskrit, the Buddha didn’t speak either of those.

 Shakyamuni Buddha (the historical Buddha), spoke a local dialect called Magadhi or Ardhamagadhi.
 There is no record of the Buddha’s words in his own language.
 This makes knowing exactly what the Buddha said very difficult.